w3f/Grant-Milestone-Delivery/evaluations/ZeroDAO_Network_1_Noc2.md

 ## General Notes

 I'm impressed by the delivery.
 They/He clearly put a lot of work into this and it’s an innovative approach, which should be supported and further researched.
-A functional reputation system like this could be used for a lot of things including consensus itself!
+A fully functional reputation system could be used for a lot of things including consensus itself.
 In general this system requires a lot of on-chain transactions for “just” keeping track of the reputation.
 The optimistic setup of the reputation system might cause problems in the long run.
 Potentially off-chain worker could help with this.
 An additional idea might be to implement a governance court or something similar as a failsafe mechanism.
+The idea behind social finance is nice, but doesn’t it lead to users creating multiple accounts and trusting themselves?

 **App Warning Message, 25.11.21**